tahsina13/SystemsStuff/README.md

 # Systems Stuff

-A repo for all my systems assignments.
+A repo for all my systems assignments for mks65 at Stuyvesant High School.

 ## Homework